connorshea/vglist/API.md

 }
 ```

 Mutations start with the `mutation` keyword, and any variables can be defined from there.
-The and all mutations accept parameters.
-In this case, we're adding a game to the user's library with 150 hours played, a comment that says "Pretty good", a completion status of `COMPLETED`, and a rating of 100.
+All mutations accept parameters.
+In this case, we're adding a game to the user's library with 150 hours played, a comment that says "Pretty good", a completion status of `COMPLETED`, and a rating of `100`.

-The mutation will return the defined data (the `gamePurchase`, the associated game, and the hoursPlayed, comments, completionStatus, and rating) if it was successful.
-If it failed - for example when the user already has the game in their library - it will instead return an empty `data` object and an `errors` object.
+The mutation will return the defined data (the `gamePurchase`, the associated game, `hoursPlayed`, `comments`, `completionStatus`, and `rating`) if it's successful.
+If it fails - for example when the user already has the game in their library or when the user doesn't have sufficient permissions to perform the action being attempted - it will instead return an empty `data` object and an `errors` object.

-Each different mutation has different parameters.
+Each type of mutation has different parameters.
 The specific parameters are documented in the GraphQL schema.

 ## Documentation